Therapy

 Improved Brain Receptivity

 While neurofeedback trains the brain to self-regulate by providing real-time feedback, therapy enhances the brain to be more receptive to psychological interventions.
-Therapy helps stabilize emotional responses, which in turn supports the brain’s ability to adapt during neurofeedback sessions
+Therapy helps stabilize emotional responses, which in turn supports the brain’s ability to adapt during neurofeedback sessions.

 Deeper Emotional Processing